 As I write this part of this article in March 2017, there is a big debate on how to replace the Affordable Care Act, otherwise known as Obamacare.
 Because President Donald Trump wants to provide affordable health insurance to all, the House of Representatives have developed a plan of giving refundable tax credits, so that the poor can benefit from them.
 Conservative Republicans, however, consider that another entitlement.
 They want to give a tax deduction for the purchase of health insurance.

 As mentioned, tax deductions benefit the wealthy more, and in some cases, such as the tax deduction for health insurance, most poor people would not be able to take advantage of the deduction at all, since it would be an itemized deduction, and health insurance is too expensive for most poor people to buy.
 Of course, this is the perfect solution for the conservative Republicans, since their main objective is to reduce taxes on the wealthy but not on the poor or the middle class.
-After all, somebody has to pay for government, and the conservatives don't want it to be the rich.
+After all, somebody must pay for government, and the conservatives don't want it to be the rich.
 So, in some cases, not only do tax deductions benefit the poor less, they may be no benefit at all!